Dig Inn Is Now Open at the Prudential Center

 Growing “fine-fast” restaurant group brand Dig Inn debuted its third Boston-area location today at the Prudential Center.
 For founder and CEO Adam Eskin, who originally hails from the South Shore, the hat trick is more than just a homecoming.

 “There is both comfort and value, I believe, in feeling like one understands the market, and I’m not talking just from a real estate perspective,” Eskin says.
-“We have a comfort level with area, and with the consumer who lives in Boston.”
+“We have a comfort level with the area, and with the consumer who lives in Boston.”

 The New York City-based Dig Inn arrived in Boston last summer with a location near Copley Square.
 That historic, bustling area was long the target for Eskin’s Boston debut, he says.
 A Downtown Crossing restaurant followed in May 2017.